Code-Institute-Submissions/Upon-Wonder/README.md

 buy tickets.
 * As a fan of the band I want to be able to buy merchandise or be directed to where I can buy it.
 * As a fan I want to get access to view high quality images and videos of the band.
+* As a fan/new or returning visitor I want to get an overall good feeling of the bands image throughout the whole page.
 * As a fan I want to be able to send a message to the band.
 * As a potential client who wants to book the band I want to be able to send a message with prioritization.
-* As a fan/new or returning visitor I want to get an overall good feeling of the bands image throughout the whole page.

 ### Design Process
 1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information of which the visitor wants to reach.
-The strategy plane is based on the user stories which made it easier to come up with what pages I wanted to add to my website.
-The aim is to give a clear picture to the visitor of which members are behind the band and what kind of image they have while making it fun to navigate through the website.
+The original strategy plane was based on the first five user stories above.
+The aim was to give a clear picture to the visitor of the members behind the band, their image and what they do while making it fun to navigate through the website.

-2. Scope plane: The key features I wanted to add to my website was images of the band members both together and separate , a gallery with photos of the band performing and a clear list with tour dates followed by a link to ticket resellers.
+2. Scope plane: The key features I wanted to add to my website was information about the members and images of them each, a gallery with photos of the band performing and a clear list with information about upcoming tour dates followed by a link to a ticket reseller.

 3. Structure plane: When the key features was set I decided which pages I was going to add to my website.
-I originally decided to make my website with four pages: an index page, about page, gallery page and a tour dates page.
+I originally decided to design my structure into four pages: an index page, about page, gallery page and a tour dates page.
+The index page was going to activate the visitor and welcome them while the other pages was going to give the visitor more context in the form of information along with images.

-4. Skeleton plane:  My goal for the index page was to make it a little different from the rest of the pages.
-I knew I wanted to activate the visitor in some way, making their visit more of an experience than just showing plain information straight ahead.
-I decided that I wanted to cover the index page with a picture of the band, with a simple text on it and a button that the visitor gets to press to enter the 'website'.
+4. Skeleton plane:  As mentioned in the structure plane, I wanted to make the index page a little different from the other pages.
+I knew I wanted to make their visit more of an experience than just showing plain information straight ahead.
+I decided that I wanted to cover the index page with a picture of the band, with the band logo and a button on it that the visitor gets to press to enter the 'website'.
+The button would link to the about page.
+The purpose of this structure is to evoke a feeling that the world of the band awaits on the other side of the page.
 The rest of the pages was going to have a footer at the bottom of the page with social links and a fixed navigationbar at the top with links to the other pages.
 The navigationbar was going to be visible there at all time to make it possible to quickly navigate to another page at any time.